liquid-collective/liquid-collective-protocol/natspec/state/tlc/VestingSchedulesV1.md

-# VestingSchedules
+# VestingSchedulesV1

-> VestingSchedules Storage
+> VestingSchedulesV1 Storage

-Utility to manage VestingSchedules in storage
+Utility to manage VestingSchedulesV1 in storage